-*Florida applicants: If you are contemplating applying for NBTA board certification in civil trial advocacy, criminal trial advocacy or family law advocacy and you are a member of the Florida Bar, please DO NOT APPLY unless you are already board certified by the Florida Bar in a similar specialty area.
-If you are interested in applying for certification with the Florida Bar, please contact them at 850.561.5850.
+*Florida applicants: If you are contemplating applying for NBTA board certification in civil trial law, criminal trial law or family trial law please DO NOT APPLY unless you are already board certified by the Florida Bar in a similar specialty area.
+If you are interested in applying for certification with the Florida Bar, please contact them at 850-561-5850.

 *Texas applicants: If you are contemplating applying for NBTA board certification in civil trial law, criminal trial law or family trial law please DO NOT APPLY unless you are already board certified by the Texas Board of Legal Specialization in a similar specialty area.
 If you are interested in applying for certification with the Texas Board of Legal Specialization, please contact them at 833-413-0253.